 An oak staircase with well-turned balusters rises from the hall to the first floor, where a fine plaster ceiling of the mid 18th century depicts the coat of arms and achievements of Sir Stephen Fox.
 A portrait of Sir Stephen by Lely also hangs in this room.

 Each almshouse originally provided a living room and kitchen downstairs, with a bedroom above.
 The addition of bathrooms and other improvements has necessitated alteration to the back of the houses, but the front remains as original.
 There are walled gardens to the rear of each almshouse wing.

 The Hospital was inhabited by 1681, each resident receiving a pension and allowance for winter fuel and other needs, and a warm coat.
 Sir Stephen also provided education for twenty village children, with extra financial help for clothing and shoes for the twelve poorest.
 The warden, who later became the vicar, received a salary from the same source.
-Farley Hospital has been continually used as it was originally intended until this present day, the only difference being that the Wardenry is no longer used as a vicarage, its present Warden being the first Lay Warden.
-The charity has now passed into the hands of the Charity Commissioners, and is managed by local trustees.
+Farley Hospital has been continually used as it was originally intended until this present day, the only difference being that the Wardenry is no longer used as a vicarage.
+The charity has now passed into the hands of the Charity Commissioners, and is managed by a board of trustees.

 The Great Book

 The Great Book, Farley Hospital

 The Great Book was started in 1680.
 One of the earliest entries, signed by Sir Stephen Fox, set out his intentions to build the Hospital and Church, laying the foundation for his other charitable trusts, and making plans for their upkeep and direction.
 Accounts of the building costs, and the yearly accounts of the Hospital follow.
 The book is still in use today for the annual accounts.